 - Claim number and whether the claim was denied or approved

-- Amount the insurer paid out
+- The amount the insurer paid out

 - Address and other property information

 - Policyholder’s name, date of birth, and policy number